arlukin/arlukin.github.io/posts/development/_posts/2011-02-31-a-coding-history.md

 #### 9XXXXX - Negative
-A photo negative database written in Amos, that I did for a my neighbor Kenneth who was an amatour photographer.
+A photo negative database written in Amos, that I did for a my neighbor Kenneth who was an amateur photographer.
 This was my first useful application.
 I think I still have the source on a floppy somewhere.

 #### 9XXXXX -  Kongoman